sombra123456/Python-Encrypted-Chat/README.md

 This is a chat that encrypts the message before being sent, with choosen password

 *YOU CAN ONLY CONNECT 1 CLIENT TO THE SERVER*
+*IF THE CLIENT PUT A WRONG PASSWORD THE CHAT WILL BE CLOSE TO PREVENT BRUTE FORCE* *YOU CAN DISCONNECT/STOP THE CHAT WRITTING "quit"*

 *****************************************************************************************************************************
 PYTHON LIBRARIES: